Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: Auto-Regressive Approximations to Non-stationary Time Series

 \end{thm}

-On the one hand, Theorem \ref{lem_phibound} is general and only needs mild assumptions on the covariance structure of $\{x_i\}.$ On the other hand, all error bounds in Theorem \ref{lem_phibound} are adaptive to the decay rate of the temporal dependence and the order of the AR approximation.
-Particularly, by \eqref{eq_phibound1}, we only need $\tau>1$ to ensure a polynomial decay of the coefficients $\phi_{ij}$ as a function of $j$.
-Meanwhile, \eqref{eq_phibound2} establishes that the best linear forecast coefficients of $x_{i}$ based on $x_{i-1}, \cdots, x_{1}$ and $x_{i-1}, \cdots, x_{i-b}$ are close provided that $\tau$ and $b$ are sufficiently large.
+On the one hand, Theorem \ref{lem_phibound} is general and only needs mild assumptions on the covariance structure of { $\{x_{i,n}\}.$} On the other hand, all error bounds in Theorem \ref{lem_phibound} are adaptive to the decay rate of the temporal dependence and the order of the AR approximation.
+Particularly, by \eqref{eq_phibound1}, we only need $\tau>1$ to ensure a polynomial decay of the coefficients {$\phi_{ij,n}$} as a function of $j$.
+Meanwhile, \eqref{eq_phibound2} establishes that the best linear forecast coefficients of {$x_{i,n}$} based on {$x_{i-1,n}, \cdots, x_{1,n}$} and { $x_{i-1,n}, \cdots, x_{i-b,n}$ } are close provided that $\tau$ and $b$ are sufficiently large. {We point out that unlike the results in \cite{Baxter_1962}, our result (\ref{eq_phibound2}) are stated in $\ell_2$ norm.}

-Based on Theorem \ref{lem_phibound}, we establish an AR approximation theory for the time series $\{x_i\}$ in Theorem \ref{thm_arrepresent}.
-Denote the process $\{x_i^*\}$ by
+Based on Theorem \ref{lem_phibound}, we establish an AR approximation theory for the time series { $\{x_{i,n}\}$} in Theorem \ref{thm_arrepresent}.
+Denote the process { $\{x_{i,n}^*\}$} by { } Since { $\{\epsilon_{i,n}\}$} is a time-varying white noise process, by construction, we have that { $\{x_{i,n}^*\}_{i\ge 1}$} is { a time-varying} AR($b$) process.